modernserf/zebu/readme.md

 TODO: examples, three columns: grammar on left, example text in middle, parse tree on right

-`%line` - match a linebreak.
+`line` - match a linebreak.
-`%value` - match a literal value -- a number or a quoted string -- or an interpolated value `%identifier` - match a
+`value` - match a literal value -- a number or a quoted string -- or an interpolated value `identifier` - match a
 `"include"` `"="` - match a token with this text
 `